If you don’t know who Viya is, you should.

 Is live streaming the most efficient way to aggregate demand in your category?
 How compatible is your supply chain with the model?
 Brands need to think it through before jumping in.

-Firstly, Chinese consumers are very used to live streaming and ecommerce.
+Firstly, Chinese consumers are very used to live streaming and e-commerce.
 Half of all live streaming users in China have also watched it for shopping.
-37% of all ecommerce consumers have also tried out live streaming.
-Secondly, incubating and promoting live streamers is an established business, with 1st generation live streaming companies like YY.com (a GGV portfolio) being around for nearly a decade.
-Some marketing agencies now provide live streaming services for brands were also the incubators for the first generation of internet influencers in China.
-Finally, the ecommerce boom in China has enabled seamless collaboration between manufacturers and merchants.
+Some 37% of all e-commerce consumers have also tried out live streaming.
+Secondly, incubating and promoting live streamers is an established business, with first-generation live streaming companies like YY.com (a GGV portfolio) being around for nearly a decade.
+Some marketing agencies now provide live streaming services for brands were also the incubators for the first-generation of internet influencers in China.
+Finally, the e-commerce boom in China has enabled seamless collaboration between manufacturers and merchants.
 They can adjust very fast to consumers’ changing demands.
-Declining export due to COVID-19 is propelling more manufacturers to turn to ecommerce merchants for the canceled orders of oversea brands.
+Declining export due to COVID-19 is propelling more manufacturers to turn to e-commerce merchants for the canceled orders of oversea brands.

 Further, celebrity influencers from YouTube or Instagram identify themselves as creators instead of resellers.
 The end goal for them is often to launch their own brands instead of selling other people’s products.